 My love, my dear love,

 You bring so much joy to my life.
 You light up my world.
 Your smile is a blessing, and I can’t begin to tell you just how much you mean to me.
 I love how during our nursing time I’m able to trace the little curls you have and to hold you close to my heart, watching your eyes blink slower and slower until you fall into milk dreams.
-There are some things we have to discuss and straighten out though:
+There are some things we have to discuss and straighten out with you, my breastfeeding baby:

 I know the world is interesting, it’s downright fascinating!
 But pleeeease, for the love of God, let go of my nipple before you turn your head to see what’s going on around you!
 I know you don’t know it, but my nipples have nerve endings in them and are not made of taffy allowing it to stretch like a piece of chewed bubble gum.
 I’m not sure if you can actually stretch nipples out or not, but I would prefer not to learn that it is possible because my own nipples are now scraping the ground when I walk.